 Pets are welcome in Percé.
 If you are traveling with a dog or another pet, it is important to mention it when you book your lodging (many places accept pets but not all of them, fees may apply).
 If you refer to our various lists of lodging you will notice a little image of a dog for some lodging.
 This symbol means that they accept dogs, however, it is very important to double check when you contact them because they may have certain condition or restrictions.

-Dogs are not allowed on boats (unless it is a guide dog for visually disabled person), the Island being the home of thousands and thousands of seabirds, the access for any other animal is restricted and nor the whale watching.
-The same restriction applies for Rocher Percé sector and the glass bottom plate-forme
+Dogs are not allowed on boats (unless it is a guide dog), the Island being the home of thousands and thousands of seabirds, the access for any other animal is restricted and for the whale watching cruise.
+The same restriction applies for Rocher Percé sector and the glass bottom platform.

 Dogs can have access to our public trails on the main land, to the public beaches as long as they are in leash.